joeyparrish/upfish/docs/config.md

 is not in a time range from the override map, the default setting is applied.
 All times are in seconds.

+If a gain node has a constant gain that is the same across all channels, a single value can be given instead of an object.
+This means `"inputGain": 0.5` is equivalent to `"inputGain": {"default": 0.5}`.

 The end of a time range is excluded from the range, and time ranges **must not** overlap.